ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/server/configuration/security-configuration.markdown

 {PANEL:Security.WellKnownCertificates.Admin}

-Allow to specify well known certificate thumbprints that will be trusted by the server as cluster admins.
+Allows you to specify well known certificate thumbprints that will be trusted by the server as cluster admins.

-- **Type**: `strings seperated by ;`
+- **Type**: `strings separated by ;`
 - **Example**: `297430d6d2ce259772e4eccf97863a4dfe6b048c;e6a3b45b062d509b3382282d196efe97d5956ccb`
 - **Default**: `null`
 - **Scope**: Server-wide only